-And the farm?
-The Wester Wetering was once again set alight on the 31st of December 1944, as a warning to the resistance.
-After the war, it was rebuilt for a second time.
+On New Year’s Eve 1944, Wester Wetering Farm was once again burned down as a warning to the Dutch resistance.
+Following the liberation, the farm was rebuilt for the second time.

 Do you want to experience this story in its original location?
 Then visit the information panel at the verge between the Rijksweg 31 plot, Ede and the bicycle path.